 With Whole Life Insurance, it is really about wealth transfer and absolute guarantees.
 It isn’t really for investing or building up savings.
 I’m not suggesting that a good par policy can’t build some solid cash over time, but it is not the key point of the coverage, just a benefit.
 It does not expire and will pay out when absolute guarantees for wealth transfer are required.
 That is a power of permanent life insurance that term life insurance cannot offer.
 That is the life insurance consumer who buys a whole life policy vs a term life insurance policy.

 Dave Ramsey and Suze Orman with their term life insurance arguments, do have sound thoughts, but they are operating from an assumption that people are buying life insurance for all for the same reasons.
 They assume that years of investing can’t crash down and take years to recover.
-Also assumed is that everyone has the comfort level with investing and/or the resources to even do so.
-That is a major flaw.
+Also being assumed is that everyone has the comfort level with investing and/or the resources to even do so.
+That is a major flaw in both their ideaologies.

 Only life insurance can guarantee wealth transfer when it is needed and is done typically, tax free.
 That is why many wealthy people use permanent life insurance to see that their estate values are preserved.
 It is also why many seniors protect there loved ones from even the expense of a burial costs.

 All 50 states have a department of insurance that approves and regulates life insurance.
 It is illegal for any insurance company to market products not approved by the state.
 If whole life insurance was “terrible” the state insurance commissioners would not allow the sale of it.
 It is pricey for a large policy.
 Those large whole life policies are for people and businesses with deep pockets, not the average middle class individual.